slothbear/LCMax/readme.md

 "> Chat Charger</a> &lt;&lt;-- LINK

 Then load Farmville, then click the Chat Charger button.
-Please follow the installation instructions below carefully if Chat Charger is not working for you.
+Please follow the detailed instructions below carefully if Chat Charger is not working for you.
 <br>

-## installation instructions
+## detailed installation instructions

 1. Close the Farmville window.
 1. Drag the **Chat Charger** link above to your bookmarks bar.